 Your newsletter list, on the other hand, is your list.
 You can change mail services without losing subscribers (unless you’re technically challenged, of course), you don’t have to email every day to ensure you’re keeping up with an algorithm and you don’t have to email every hour to make sure you’re actually seen.

 I’m not saying social media is a bad thing.
 Not at all.
-I’m a big advocate for spending quality time in social media.
-However, it’s important to make sure you’re also investing time in list building and nurturing.
+I’m a big advocate for spending quality time in social media to build that email list in the first place.
+However, it’s important to make sure you’re investing time in list building AND nurturing.

 This year I’m making a concerted effort with my enewsletter, to be more consistent and to work at building on my list so I have a genuinely strong list of loyal supporters.

 So, the first stage has been creating opt-in boxes.
 Here is how I did it: